Form N-400 Prep: Applying And Understanding The Questions

 1. Make sure you are eligibleto apply to become a U.S. citizen and that your Green Card is valid.

 3. Collect all the requested documents so you can refer to them as you complete your application.
+You can find a list under the “Checklist of Required Initial Evidence” section.

 4. Decide if you need legal help.
-It is a long complicated form.
+It is a long, complicated form.
 Speaking with a lawyer is recommended.
 There are organizations that offer free help, such as Citizenshipworks.

 5. Learn the meaning of hard words and termsused in Form N-400.